 I've developed ancestral state reconstruction and stochastic character mapping functionality in the RevBayes project.
-In RevBayes I've also worked on state-dependent speciation and extinction models of discrete character evolution.
+In RevBayes I've also worked on state-dependent speciation and extinction models and other birth-death processes.
 I'm broadly interested in mathematical models of evolution and applying them with Bayesian inference.